CSCfi/csc-user-guide/STYLEGUIDE.md

    - Use title **and** descriptive alt-text in images:  `![This alt-text here explains what the picture contains](/img/image.png 'Title for image')`
    - If the alt-text cannot explain the information contained in the image, mention that the text below contains it.
    - If image is only decorative, you can leave alt text empty.
+   - Images should be of high contrast and large enough font within them
 - **Videos:**
    - Use `title` to describe the video content: `<iframe allow="autoplay; encrypted-media" allowfullscreen="" frameborder="0" height="315" src="https://www.youtube.com/embed/PrgMFna3DKw?rel=0" title="Intro to Geocomputing" width="560"></iframe>`
    - Avoid presenting something ONLY as a video, and use captions/subtitles in video (easy to add in Youtube).
    - Also, do present important or difficult to follow things also with videos.
+- Headers:
+   - Only one h1 (#) per page
+   - Follow heading structure (don't go from h1 to h3 = # to ###).
+Don't make deep structures (they will confuse the table of contents).
 - Avoid long walls of text and long sentences
 - Lists and clear titles: good
 - Avoid using loadable pdfs